marcusbaer/node-gmail-sender/README.md

 Any options can be set by both methods `options()` and `send()`.
 With `options()` you can define default configuration, e.g. from an extra local file, that is not in a repository.
 All options to `send()` will overwrite default.

 The folder assets holds HTML mail template and attached files.

+Use option `text` to set a message text instead of using a template.